Van Wilder: The Rise of Taj: Reception

-The film was not a hit with either critics or audiences.
-It earned just $2.3 million in its opening US weekend.
-On Rotten Tomatoes it has a 7% rating based on reviews from 44 critics, with the site's consensus stating: "A low-brow comedy, minus the comedy".
-On Metacritic it has a score of 21% based on reviews from 14 critics, indicating "generally unfavorable reviews".
+The film failed commercially and critically, earning $2.3 million in its opening US weekend.
+On Rotten Tomatoes, it has a 7% rating based on reviews from 44 critics, with the site's consensus stating: "A low-brow comedy, minus the comedy".
+On Metacritic, it has a score of 21% based on reviews from 14 critics, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade "C" on scale of A to F.

 Dennis Harvey of Variety wrote: "The four-years-in-the-making, badly recycled (not to mention awful) sequel might stain the honor of the Lampoon label if it hadn't already produced several even worse films".

 Despite the sequel's poor critical reception and modest box-office success, a third Van Wilder film, National Lampoon's Van Wilder: Freshman Year, was shot in 2008 in Atlanta, Georgia.
-It was released straight to DVD on June 2, 2009, with mixed reviews.
+It was released straight to DVD on June 2, 2009 to mixed reviews.